 Many new eBay shoppers feel like they've been cheated when bids appear in the last seconds of an auction.
-Regular snipers suggest that anyone who doesn't regularly snipe is not an experienced buyer.
-Sniping is an automated way to bid on eBay auctions.
-If you're going to do it, though, there are a few dos and don'ts to keep in mind to ensure that you're not going to lose out—rather than win—an auction due to sniping.
+Regular snipers suggest that anyone who doesn't snipe—an automated way to bid on eBay auctions—is not an experienced buyer.
+If you're going to do it, though, there are a few dos and don'ts to keep in mind.

-Auction sniping is a way to win auctions without having to be physically present on the computer to win.
-Snipers are third party services where buyers can enter a maximum bid on a specific item and the bid is automatically placed in the last seconds of the auctions.
-Placing bids like this draws less attention to the item than bidding manually and far in advance of when the auctions end.
+Auction sniping is a way to win auctions without having to be physically present at the computer to win.
+Snipers are third-party services that allow buyers to enter maximum bids on specific items so they can be placed automatically in the last seconds of the auctions — placing bids like this draw less attention to the item than bidding manually and far in advance of when auctions end.

 You may or may not win.
-Sniping doesn't guarantee a win, it just automates your bid.
+Sniping doesn't guarantee a win; it just automates your bid.
 Don't try to win more than one of something by sniping on multiple auctions of the same thing.
-For example, if you are trying to win an unlocked iPhone, just try to snipe one.
+For example, if you are trying to win an unlocked iPhone, try to snipe one.
 If you lose, try again.
-You don't want to end up winning multiple auctions for the same item because you will be obligated to pay for all of them.
+You don't want to end up winning multiple auctions for the same item; you will be obligated to pay for all of them.

 Place Bids Early